N-Molham/currency_exchange/README.md

 =============================================

 A way to read currencies' prices from National Bank of Egypt website.
-Using phpQuery to parse html content of the exchangerate page to get values.
 Hope you find it helpful :)

 Demo: http://nabeel.molham.me/currency_exchange/